rachaelogun/Python-work/Python-Mini-Project/README.md

 It calculates emotion scores, adding up the the 3 emotions listed and finding the average, which is divided by 3

 The third part asks for input from user twice to find the bigger number, if the first number is bigger, the result will be true, if not, the answer is false.

+The fourth part prints a range of numbers as a loop

+The fifth part